moatra/playground/README.md

 reprovision vagrant (`vagrant provision`) from your host machine or execute `ansible-playbook ansible/site.yml -i ansible/vagrant --tags "configuration"` from the application root on the Vagrant VM.

+###Package.json###
+Since npm and grunt are used only for frontend tasks, package.json has an unimportant name and version number.
+Additionally, it lists "download" as a dependency.
+Download is actually a dependency of another one of the required packages, but it was nested so deep it was causing file name length issues with Windows hosts.
+Listing it as a top level dependency fixed the problem.

 Writing Unit Tests
 --------------------